udaymittal7/Facebook-Clone/README.md

 - Clone the repository
 - Go to the project directory and run the following commands

-`npm run server` to start the backend and frontend concurrently.
+`npm run dev` to start the backend and frontend concurrently.